An Attentive Survey of Attention Models: Conclusion

 \section{Conclusion}

-In this survey we have discussed different ways in which attention has been formulated in the literature, and have attempted to provide an overview of various techniques by discussing a taxonomy of attention, key neural network architectures using attention, and application domains that have seen significant impact.
+In this survey we discussed different ways in which attention has been formulated in the literature, and attempted to provide an overview of various techniques by discussing a taxonomy of attention, key neural network architectures using attention, and application domains that have seen significant impact.
 We discussed how the incorporation of attention in neural networks has led to significant gains in performance, provided greater insight into neural network's inner working by facilitating interpretability, and also improved computational efficiency by eliminating sequential processing of input.
-We hope that this survey will provide a better understanding of the different directions in which research has been done on this topic, and how techniques developed in one area can be applied to other domains.
+We hope that this survey provides an understanding of the different directions in which research has been done on this topic, and how techniques developed in one area can be applied to other domains.
+We conclude this survey with some of the emerging research directions in attention modeling.